MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/walkthrough-blazor-webassembly-single-tenant.md

     );
     ```

-1. Add the following line within the section where MSAL authentication options are configured.
+1. Add the the second line within the section where MSAL authentication options are configured.
+This will include access to CDS data to the scope of accesstoken.

     ```csharp
     builder.Services.AddMsalAuthentication(options =>